-A visitor, Patrick Watson with logistical skills provided help with planning storage and distribution and drove needed supplies and food to the front lines.
+A visitor, Patrick Walton with logistical skills provided help with planning storage and distribution and drove needed supplies and food to the front lines.
 Later Gary Atkinson came on board as a relief at the town hall, also manning the fire station and assisted as a driver.

 Riana Hanekom, Amanda and Mark Dixon monitored all aspects of the comings and goings in the town hall while using their own cell phones and airtime to phone far and wide to source needed supplies, accommodation, storage facilities and whatever else came up as an emergency.

 Massive truckloads of relief supplies were constantly arriving from generous-hearted individuals and companies from all over the country, even from as far afield as Namibia.
 Numerous back-up people relieved the mainstays to give them a break as the hall was a constant hive of activity from early morning until late into the night.

 As systems were established and refined, people slotted into places where they could alleviate the crisis brought about by these catastrophic wildfires Fresh volunteers responded to calls for assistance to off-load tons of goods delivered by using economical chains of people to take them from the truck into the hall.
 This happened frequently at all times of the day and into the night.